Driveway Sealcoating Cost in Klamath Falls: What Homeowners Are Paying in 2026

 Is it cheaper to sealcoat or replace my driveway in Klamath Falls?

-Sealcoating costs $170 to $290 per application, while full replacement runs $3,800 to $8,500.
+Sealcoating is far more affordable than full replacement.
 Regular sealcoating extends your driveway's life by 10 to 15 years, making it the clear winner on cost over time.
+A contractor can assess whether your driveway is still a candidate for sealcoating or has deteriorated to the point where replacement is the better option.

 Get a Free Sealcoating Estimate in Klamath Falls